MatzoMT/cs1302-arcade/README.md

   to your application, accessible via your application's menu (menu bar or otherwise).
   The table needs to actually keep track of the high scores for each game and include player initials.
-This may involve modifications in other areas of your application to accomodate this.
+This may involve modifications in other areas of your application to accommodate this.
 In order to receive full credit for this extra credit functional requirement, the high score table must persist over time and over separate executions of your application.
 This will involve reading and writing to a file.
   If you want the grader to check for this requirement, then you must